 As is often the case in a small town, Fontanet doesn't have a public transportation system that people use for their commute.

-The overall education level of Fontanet is somewhat higher than in the average US city of 21.84%: 25.96% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Fontanet who are college-educated is somewhat higher than the average US community of 21.84%: 25.96% of adults in Fontanet have at least a bachelor's degree.

 The per capita income in Fontanet in 2022 was $19,434, which is low income relative to Indiana and the nation.
 This equates to an annual income of $77,736 for a family of four.